There are options for pregnancy at 9-13 weeks, and this guide will give you all the information you need.

 If you think you don’t want your baby and you’re considering this unplanned pregnancy option, please talk to your doctor as soon as possible.
 They’ll be able to give you all of the information you need to determine what 9–13 weeks pregnant abortion options are still available for you.

-Unless a woman who is 3 months pregnant doesn’t want the baby, parenting is usually the first thought that comes to mind.
+If you’re three months pregnant and don’t want the baby, parenting is usually the first thought that comes to mind.
 But, does that mean it’s the right option for you?

 If you’re thinking about this option, it’s important to get prepared as quickly as possible.
 You might think about starting a budget or building your savings in anticipation of your new arrival.
 Parenting is absolutely not easy, nor is it cheap.
 Before you consider this option, you should look at your circumstances to make sure that you can raise child and give them the future you always dreamed of.
 Many women are unsure if they can become parents due to their financial or living situation.
 They might still be in school, they might already have other children, or they might be living in uncertain living situations.
 If you think this option is right for you, make sure to do plenty of research beforehand.

 If you’re 10 weeks pregnant and don’t want it, or if you’re considering your options for adoption or parenting at 11, 12 or 13 weeks, you still have some time to decide which one is right for you.
 With that in mind, it’s a good idea to get a plan in motion for each of your unplanned pregnancy options until you make your final decision.

 An unplanned pregnancy might be scary, but it doesn’t have to throw your life completely off balance.
 To get more information on your unplanned pregnancy options, please don’t hesitate to reach out to an adoption specialist.